sverrehu/kafka-ops-julie/docs/the-descriptor-files.rst

 Add metadata to your topology
 -----------

-In addition to definitions needed for creating the required topics, acls, rbac bindings etc in your Kafka cluster KTB also supports annotating your topology through metadata.
+In addition to definitions needed for creating the required topics, ACLs, etc in your Kafka cluster KTB also supports annotating your topology through metadata.
 This can allow you to make the descriptor files easier to read, e.g. for someone not into the details of what a given topic is all about.